 Your graduate committee guides your course work and research and serves as your final examining committee.
 It is generally expected that all committee members or approved substitutes must be present for all formal meetings with the student (e.g. final oral exams).
-If you have a special case in which a committee member may need to participate remotely, you and your committee must assure that all the conditions listed below for remote participation are met, and you must submit the form to the Graduate School one week prior to the meeting.
+If you have a special case in which a committee member may need to participate remotely, you and your committee must assure that all the conditions listed below for remote participation are met.
 Your major professor serves as chair of these meetings.

 Roles of Committee Members

 - Major Professor: Your major professor (MP) is the committee member from your major field who serves as your primary academic advisor, your principal thesis advisor, and the general mentor for your academic program and your research.
 Your MP must be a Graduate Faculty member in your major department/program who is approved to direct students at your level.
 In some departments/programs, the student is responsible for selecting a MP; in others, the department/program assigns a MP in consultation with the student.
 Please check with your major department/program regarding local procedures.

 - Minor Professor: The minor professor is the member on your committee who represents your minor department or field, if you have declared one.
 This person must be an approved Graduate Faculty member in this minor department/program.
 If you have an "integrated" minor, your minor professor cannot be from your major department/program but must be from one of the departments/programs represented by the courses in the minor.